TroyLogue/salesforce-auth-v1/README.md

 #### Intentional effort

 Thoughtful Test design is at least as meaningful as clean coding.
-Deciding whether a test case is a smoke vs. regression test and whether it neeeds to be run on all browsers vs. just one browser are high-value expressions that we should take care to optimize.
+Deciding whether a test case is a smoke vs. regression test and whether it needs to be run on all browsers vs. just one browser are high-value expressions that we should take care to optimize.

 #### Arbitrary effort